vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 topic](2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md#appointment-2024-01-12).
 After
 I was done with the vaccine card update, I bought a few items from Walgreens, checked out, and headed back home.

+## Thursday January 18

+In the evening, I made a trip to Walgreens, checking out a little after 6 PM.